RedHatWorkshops/openshift-app-framework/appframework-with-minishift.md

-> This is a TL;DR version of launching appframework a detailed version is here.  http://appdev.openshift.io/docs/minishift-installation.html
+> This is a TL;DR version of launching appframework.
+A detailed version is here.  http://appdev.openshift.io/docs/minishift-installation.html